Pinash51/3DMUG/README.md

 This is 3D model mug.
-You can contribute this model.
+You can contribute this Project.
 This is open source Project.